Accumulative/thumbnail-generator/README.md

 - Presigned URL's currently expire after 7 days (default).
 Tie to user authentication?
 Unlimited number of downloads?
 - Connect to cloudfront as a CDN for better performance
 - Set up a proxy so that users dont have to set s3 vhost for minio presigned urls to work

+### Unit tests
+- Need to add end-to-end tests, which requires a synchronous mode or deeper mocking of queue library agenda
+- Need to add tests for more types/extensions of images, and also files that exceed the maximum size
+- Need to add tests to cover at the function level
+- Investigate a better solution for test files